EveThan/Multi-Touch-Attribution-Analysis/README.md

-# Multi-Touch Attribution & Budget Optimization
+# Marketing Multi-Touch Attribution & Budget Optimization

 ## Overview
 This project implements Last-Touch and Markov Chain attribution models within Databricks to evaluate the marketing channels (e.g., search ads, emails, referrals) in a customer journey.
 By quantifying the credit due to each channel, these models provide a data-driven framework for optimizing budget allocation and spend efficiency.